aibrite/jdash-docs/src/client/dashlet-development.md

 See <a href=" https://www.w3.org/TR/custom-elements/" target="_blank">W3C Custom Elements</a> document to get more information about custom elements.

 Note: For backward compability we used ES5 style dashlet definition in this document.
-Jdash also supports ES6 and you can use `class` keyword and inherit from `Dashlet` to define your dashlet.
+JDash also supports ES6 and you can use `class` keyword and inherit from `Dashlet` to define your dashlet.

 ## Configurable dashlets

 ### Defining editor element

 Use `j-dashlet-editor` element to define a dashlet editor.
-Same rules (templates, script, lifecycle etc.) are valid for dashlet editors since they are developed by Jdash component framework.
+Same rules (templates, script, lifecycle etc.) are valid for dashlet editors since they are developed with JDash component framework.

 ```html
 <j-dashlet-editor id="hello-world-editor">